 A: In St. Stephen, New Brunswick, which is a small town of approximately 5,000 people located on the New Brunswick/Calais, Maine border.
 You can drive here in a day from Ontario, and we are about five hours from Halifax.
 We offer a transportation service from Fredericton or Saint John.
 View us on a map here.

 Q: What makes St. Stephen’s University so different from other universities?

 - We are a small close-knit community with no more than 30 new students enrolled each year.
 There is no smaller university in Canada (and maybe the world).

-- We offer challenging academics that enable our graduates entry into Master’s programs, often with significant funding, as well as an environment for spiritual growth and exploration which we consider as important as academic growth for students wanting to contribute to society.
+- We offer challenging academics (that get our graduates into Master’s programs, often with significant funding), as well as an environment for spiritual exploration, which we consider as important as academic growth for students wanting to contribute to society.